Schorny/checked_cast/README.md

 Use
 ============
-checked_cast is basically just a dynamic_cast which turns to a static_cast in debug situations.
+checked_cast is basically just a dynamic_cast which turns to a static_cast in non-debug situations.

 Sample
 ============